SE#PCFG: Semantically Enhanced PCFG for Password Analysis and Cracking: and Password Semantic Analysis

 \textbf{4) Semantic Structure} (\textbf{population}- or \textbf{database}-level semantics): This level is about the overall observable semantic structure of passwords generated by a group of users, reflecting their collective behaviors that could map to one or more shared semantic attributes (e.g., language spoken, age, gender, and website type).
 For our work, we considered language and website type because they are more available with leaked password databases than other attributes.

-Based on the four-leveled password structure, we can more clearly see how our work differs from others.
-For instance, some work~\cite{Veras-NDSS2014,Li-USENIX-Security14,Wang-USENIX-Security2019} takes advantage of extra but limited semantic information to cover more SFs and SFTs on one specific language, some~\cite{Empirical-Rules-2017,Reasoning-Liu-SP2019} considers a special SFT -- transformation in passwords, and the $n$-gram based methods~\cite{Narayanan-CCS2005,Melicher-USENIX-Security2016} work more at the first level to build character-to-character transition probabilities without considering any real semantic information.
+Based on the four-level password structure, we can more clearly see how our work differs from others.
+Specifically, \cite{Narayanan-CCS2005,Melicher-USENIX-Security2016} work more at the first level to build character-to-character transition probabilities without considering any real semantic information. \cite{Veras-NDSS2014,Li-USENIX-Security14,Wang-USENIX-Security2019,Empirical-Rules-2017,Reasoning-Liu-SP2019} explore semantic information at the second level with limit SFTs.
 In contrast, our work provides a more general way to cover a wide range of semantic information, which can also be tailored for specific password databases.
-One important contribution of our work is the significant expansion of SFTs covered at the second level to enable much more semantically aware password analysis, as explained in greater detail below.
+An important contribution of our work is the significant expansion of SFTs covered at the second level to enable much more semantically aware password analysis, as explained in greater detail in the following.